jieliu2000/anyi/README.md

 In the example above, an `AnyiConfig` configuration is first created that includes `Clients` and `Flows` properties.
 As the names suggest, `Clients` is used to define an array of Anyi client configurations, while `Flows` is used to define an array of workflow configurations.

 In `Clients` configuration, there is only one openai `Client` configuration included.
 Since there is only one `Client` named `openai` in the program, Anyi registers this client as the **default Client**.
 Anyi allows registering multiple Clients, and in Flows and Steps, you can specify which `Client` should execute the task.
-If none is specified, Anyi will use the *default Client*.
+If none is specified, Anyi will use the _default Client_.

 In `Flows` configuration, a Flow named `smart_writer` is defined.
 This workflow contains two steps (Steps):

 - The first step "write_scifi_novel" uses an Executor of the llm type. llm is a built-in type of Executor in Anyi that can call LLM models using **direct prompts** or **prompts based on templates**.
 In the example above, the `template` parameter specifies the prompt template for calling the LLM model.
 This template uses Go language text templates ([text/template](https://pkg.go.dev/text/template)).
   The template uses {{.Text}} as a parameter, where `.Text` is a property of `flow.FlowContext`.
 In Anyi's llm executor, Anyi sets the `.Text` property of `flow.FlowContext` based on the user's initial input.
 If the Executor outputs text content, Anyi sets the `.Text` property of `flow.FlowContext` as the output.

 - The second step "translate_novel" also uses an Executor of the llm type but with a different prompt template.

 After configuring Anyi with `anyi.Config(&config)`, you can get the workflow named `smart_writer` created by Anyi through `anyi.GetFlow("smart_writer")`.
-Then run the workflow with `flow.RunWithInput("moon")`.
-Before running the Flow, the parameter "moon" passed to RunWithInput is set to the `.Text` property of `flow.FlowContext`, which is then passed to the Executor of the first Step ("write_scifi_novel").
+Then run the workflow with `flow.RunWithInput("the moon")`.

+Before running the Flow, the parameter "the moon" passed to RunWithInput is set to the `.Text` property of `flow.FlowContext`, which is then passed to the Executor of the first Step ("write_scifi_novel").

 The Executor of the first step "write_scifi_novel" generates a prompt based on the prompt template and user input, then calls the LLM model for computation.
-The output of this step, which is the content of the story, is set to the `.Text` property of `flow.FlowContext` and then passed to the next step "translate_novel" for translation.
+The output of this step, which is the generated content of the story, is set to the `.Text` property of returned `flow.FlowContext` and then passed to the next step "translate_novel" for translation.

 Similarly, the second step also uses Go language templates, where {{.Text}} in the template is replaced with the `.Text` property of `flow.FlowContext`, which is the output content from "write_scifi_novel".
 Afterward, Anyi calls the LLM model for translation and sets the translation result back to the `.Text` property of `flow.FlowContext`.
 Finally, Anyi returns a reference to `flow.FlowContext` as the result of the Flow execution.